-The film ends with Gable and Monroe’s characters, Gay and Roslyn, driving away together into the night, a scene made all the more poignant by the knowledge that both were dead within two years.
+The film ends with Gable and Monroe’s characters, Gay and Roslyn, driving away together into the night, a scene made all the more poignant by the knowledge that both would be dead within two years.

-Gable’s health was already in decline when filming for The Misfits began.
+Gable’s health was already in decline when filming for The Misfits began in 1961.
 This was no doubt compounded by his use of amphetamines to lose weight for the role and his insistence on doing all of his own stunts.

 Two days after filming wrapped, Gable suffered a major heart attack.
 He was rushed to hospital but died ten days later from coronary thrombosis.
-Newspapers ran the story of his death beneath the headline “The King is Dead”.
+Newspapers ran the story of his death with the headline ‘The King is Dead’.

 His funeral took place at Forest Lawn Memorial Park in Los Angeles on 19 November.
 Jimmy Stewart and Spencer Tracy were among the pallbearers.
 Frank Capra, Arthur Miller and Norma Shearer were in attendance, as was Gable’s fifth wife, Kay Williams, at the time pregnant with their son John.